215 Henderson Road

 when they are from different years and foal crops.
 I really do wonder if they feel

 some familial connection like you hear about among sisters and brothers who get

 separated at birth or early age.
-We absolutely love raising up and training our
+I absolutely love raising up and training my own

-own

-horses and having the chance to make them special and eventually become
+horses and having the chance to make them special so then they eventually become

 someone's very own, with no bad habits or "baggage" carried forward from some